rpeszek/my-blogs/posts/2021-01-17-maybe-overuse.markdown

 (Links and information added later, after the original post)

 * [_add_blank_target The Trouble with Typed Errors](https://www.parsonsmatt.org/2018/11/03/trouble_with_typed_errors.html) - My post is often read as "Use Either" (I would prefer just "Do not overuse Maybe").
-Matt Parsons's great post talks about problems with monolithic error types and more.
-Extensible errors is important topic worth its own github awesome page.
+Matt Parsons's great article talks about problems with monolithic error types and more.
+Extensible error types is important topic worth its own github awesome page.

-* [_add_blank_target Haskell Weekly Podcast](https://haskellweekly.news/episode/35.html) has explored my post.
+* [_add_blank_target Haskell Weekly Podcast](https://haskellweekly.news/episode/35.html) has discussed this post.
 Thank you so much!